Charcoal-SE/SmokeDetector/README.md

 ### Contribution Licensing

-Any contribution intentionally submitted for inclusion in the work by you, as defined in the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0), shall be dual licensed as above, without any additional terms or conditions.
+By submitting your contribution for inclusion in the work as defined in the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0), you agree that it be dual licensed as above, without any additional terms or conditions.